redhat-developer/service-binding-operator/examples/route_k8s_resource/README.md

 and install an `alpha` version.

-This makes the `ServiceBindingRequest` custom resource available for the application developer.
+This makes the `ServiceBinding` custom resource available for the application developer.

 ### Application Developer